 Power Outage Information

-This page contains information on current outages, safety tips, and additional information on how to properly prepare for an outage.
+This page contains information on safety tips and additional information on how to properly prepare for an outage.
 If you want to receive proactive outage alerts and updates via your cell phone or mobile device, you can follow us on Twitter.
 You can ALSO see our outage update tweets on this website, without needing a Twitter account.
 CLICK HERE to see our tweets.

 Television: KMTR-16, KEZI-9, KVAL-13, FOX.